rohitl17/cab-dynamic-pricing/README.md

 ![logo file](/cab-dynamic-pricing/templates/logo.jpg)

 ## Easy Cabs
-Easy Cabs helps you in getting the dynamic pricing of Uber and Lyft cabs.
-Input your source and destination and Easy Cabs will take into account your latitude, longitude, weather forecast and predict the surge pricing for your rides on both the apps.
-The end user can then make a decision on which cab would be the best for them in terms of cost and ETA.
+Easy Cabs is a ML-assisted web-based application which helps you in getting the dynamic pricing of Uber and Lyft cabs.
+The user enters the source and destination.
+Easy Cabs converts that to latitude, longitude, gets the weather information and predicts the estimated price for your rides using machine learning.
+The user can then make a decision on taking a cost-optimized cab.

 ## Background
-A web application for calculating the dynamic price of Uber and Lyft cabs depending on various attributes.
-Machine learning models are built to calculate the surge multiplier and the price of the cab between two different locations across the city of Boston.
-The user enters the source and destination along with the choice of cab for Uber and Lyft each and hit the "Calculate Price" button.
-The user will be prompted with the cost of price for the particular cab for Uber and Lyft in USD, along with the ETA in minutes and distance in miles.
+Uber and Lyft account for the major market capitalization for offering cab services on an app.
+But these prices are not constant like public transportation.
+They are greatly affected by the demand and supply of rides at a given time.
+So what exactly drives this demand?
+Some of the factors include weather changes, rush hours and location.
+EasyCabs takes into account these factors and tries to replicate a prototypical version of the pricing and surging microservices for these apps.
+It also offers an opportunity to retrain models using a feedback loop as a separate microservice.

 ## Authors
 - [Nayantara Mohan](https://github.com/nayantaramohan)
 - [Rohit Lokwani](https://github.com/rohitl17)
 - [Shubha Changappa Palachanda](https://github.com/shubha8196)

 ## Project Distribution